 Is audit mandatory for all UAE free zone companies?

 Most major UAE free zones, including DMCC, JAFZA, IFZA, DIFC, and ADGM, require annual audited accounts.
-Some smaller free zones may have lighter rules for certain company types.
-Always check with your free zone authority directly.
+Some smaller free zones may have lighter requirements for certain company types.
+Always check directly with your free zone authority.

 Can I use any accountant for my free zone audit?

 No. Most free zones require the auditor to be on their approved list.
-If the firm is not on the list, the audit submission will be rejected.
-Check the auditor’s status before you sign anything.
+If you use a firm that is not on the list, your audit submission will be rejected.
+Always check the auditor’s status before you engage them.

 What happens if I miss the audit filing deadline?

-Missing the deadline usually blocks licence renewal.
+Missing the deadline usually blocks your licence renewal.
 Some authorities also issue fines.
-In serious cases, repeated non-compliance can lead to suspension of the trade licence.
+In serious cases of repeated non-compliance, the free zone can suspend your trade licence.

 My free zone does not require an audit.
 Do I still need financial statements?

 Yes.
-UAE corporate tax rules require all registered businesses to keep financial records that could support a tax filing.
-Even without a mandatory audit, your accounts should stay audit ready each year.
+UAE corporate tax requires all registered businesses to keep financial records that can support a tax filing.
+Even without a mandatory audit, your accounts should be kept in audit ready form every year.

 What accounting standards do UAE free zone companies use?

-Most UAE free zones require accounts prepared under IFRS (International Financial Reporting Standards) or IFRS for SMEs.
-The right standard usually depends on company size and the free zone’s own rules.
+Most UAE free zones require accounts prepared under IFRS or IFRS for SMEs.
+The standard often depends on the company’s size and the specific free zone rules.